zacharybaca/no-dog-left-behind/README.md

-  /colors.css             # Styles file for custom color theme /index.css              # Styles file for global styling across application /main.jsx               # Main application file that starts rendering the main component /index.html             # HTML file that displays root container that renders main App component /package.json           # JSON file that contains information about the application repo, and what dependencies are used /vite.config.js         # Config file when using VITE to generate the scaffold for a React application
+  /colors.css             # Styles file for custom color theme /index.css              # Styles file for global styling across application /main.jsx               # Main application file that starts rendering the main component /.gitignore             # File that lists certain files that should not be backed-up to the Github repo /.prettierignore        # File that lists certain file extensions that should not be formatted by the Prettier linter /.prettierrcjson        # File that lists certain configuration settings for the Prettier linter extension /eslint.config.js       # File that lists certain configuration settings for the ESLint linter /index.html             # HTML file that displays root container that renders main App component /package.json           # JSON file that contains information about the application repo, and what dependencies are used /vite.config.js         # Config file when using VITE to generate the scaffold for a React application